Acting for radio: beginners

 What is the course about?

 Explore acting and performing for radio, working on scenes, sound effects, monologues, commercials, voiceovers and all kinds of microphone techniques, in a supportive but professional environment.
 Become aware of the many techniques actors need for successful radio and sound work.
+This course will be online.

 This is a live online course.
 You will need: